wrCisco/simple-ebook-viewer-for-wp/README.md

 Every new uploaded ebook will have an "ebook slug" (by default it will be the ebook name) that you can edit in the Edit Media page from the Admin Panel.

+The "viewer" part of the plugin is mainly a wrapper around the [foliate-js](https://github.com/johnfactotum/foliate-js) library by John Factotum.

 ### Usage

 Insert the shortcode `[simebv_viewer book="MY_EBOOK_SLUG_HERE"]` in one (or many) of your posts.